GRAINS-Wheat drops from 2-week high; corn and soybeans ease

 The USDA on Thursday will release its closely watched U.S. spring planting estimates alongside quarterly grain stocks data.
 Analysts on average expect March 1 soybean stocks at their largest since 2007 and corn stocks at their highest since 1987.

 The market is still digesting news that China is scrapping its stockpiling scheme for corn, a move that could reduce Chinese imports of feed grains.
 Beijing intends to allow markets to set prices for the grain, the State Administration of Grain said in a statement.
-(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by Marguerita Choy)
+(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by Ruth Pitchford and Lisa Von Ahn)